Updated March 15, 2023

 The final statement to conclude the big winner in this comparison is Redshift that wins in terms of ease of operations, maintenance, and productivity whereas Hadoop lacks in terms of performance scalability and the services cost with the only benefit of easy integration with third-party tools and products.
 Redshift has been recently evolving with tremendous growth and acceptance by many customers and clients due to its high availability and less cost of operations compared to Hadoop makes it more and more popular.
 But, till now most of the existing Fortune 1000 companies have been using Hadoop platforms in its architectures to manage the customer data.

-In most of the cases RedShift has been the best choice to consider for the business purposes by any client or customer in order handle the large and sensitive data of any financial institutions or public information with more data integrity and security.
+In most the cases RedShift has been the best choice to consider for the business purposes by any client or customer in order to handle the large and sensitive data of any financial institutions or public information with more data integrity and security.

-Apart from this Hadoop has its own advantages being open source project and had been available for many years also cause the existing systems to be replaced as a cost incurring process.
+Apart from this Hadoop has its own advantages being an open source project and had been available for many years also cause the existing systems to be replaced as a cost incurring process.
 The product should be finally chosen based on the requirement and flexibility rather than pricing or popularity based on the driven business needs.

 This has been a guide to Hadoop vs Redshift, their Meaning, Head to Head Comparison, Key Differences, Comparision Table, and Conclusion.
 You may also look at the following articles to learn more –